What sort of training do Chiropractors receive?

 Is chiropractic only for adults?
 Can children be adjusted?

 Many problems seen in adulthood began in childhood.
 Bumps and falls that happen during a child’s growing years often set the stage for scoliosis, “growing pains”.
 Keep in mind that chiropractic results are achieved much quicker on children than adults.
 This is similar to the scenario in which quick results occur when children wear dental braces as opposed to adults.
-Your chiropractor is skilled in using modified adjusting techniques tailored to a child’s size, weight and unique spinal problems, even with newborns and young infants.
+Your chiropractor is skilled in using modified adjusting techniques tailored to a child’s size, weight and unique spinal problems.

 Do Chiropractors only treat back pain?